QuantEcon/lecture-source-jl/source/rst/dynamic_programming/wald_friedman.rst

-On pages 137-139 of his 1998 book *Two Lucky People* with Rose Friedman :cite:`Friedman98`, Milton Friedman described a problem presented to him and Allen Wallis during World War II, when they worked at the US Government's Statistical Research Group at Columbia University
+On pages 137-139 of his 1998 book *Two Lucky People* with Rose Friedman :cite:`Friedman98`, Milton Friedman described a problem presented to him and Allen Wallis during World War II, when they worked at the US Government's Statistical Research Group at Columbia University.

-Let's listen to Milton Friedman tell us what happened
+Let's listen to Milton Friedman tell us what happened.

 "In order to understand the story, it is necessary to have an idea of a simple statistical problem, and of the standard procedure for dealing